rd--/blksc3/md/glossary.md

 Prefix notation, also called Polish or Łukasiewicz notation, is a notation where the operator precedes the operands.
 The prefix expression `+ p q` is written `p + q` in infix notation, and `p q +` in postfix notation.

+## Print Program

+The _Print_ button prints the synthesis graph of the current program to the console.

 ## Procedure

+## Program Oracle

+The program oracle (易) selects at random from a subset of the list of programs in the program menu.

 ## Scalable Vector Graphics